 The mom-of-three said they’d always wanted the best for their kids and were only just managing to provide that.
 “Adding another child to the mix would mean we’d have to significantly downscale and compromise on what we were able to provide to our children.
 We’d have to start ‘coping’, and that’s not what Louis and I had worked so hard for.
 We wanted to enjoy our life and the children we were already raising.”

-Abortion pills: a logical decision
+Abortion Pills South Africa: a logical decision

 Lynn had never had any experiences with abortion pills, but she started doing her research right away.